RayAndrade/TheRayCode/CPP/AbstractFactory/README.md

 The Abstract Factory makes sure that all products it creates are of the same variant and thus, compatible.

-Since we have alredry added our Abstract Product files we will need to add our Concrete products. we start with **ProductA1**
+Since we have alredry added our Abstract Product files we will need to add a couple Concrete products. we start with **ProductA1**